Over 40 Bike Trails, 300+ Miles

 Ride Safe, Greater Orlando, Disney Area

 Making use of a former rail corridor from the old Orange Belt Railway, the Seminole Wekiva Trail links Altamonte Springs, Longwood, and Lake Mary, going past residential and suburban areas, businesses, shops and restaurants.
-Originally about 13.5 miles, the trail has been extended 3.5 miles (south of SR 436 in Altamonte) as part the evolving Florida Coast-to-Coast Trail (C2C).
+Originally about 13.5 miles and now totaling 19, the trail has been extended - south of SR 436 in Altamonte as part the evolving Florida Coast-to-Coast Trail (C2C), and north along SR 46 to the Lake County line.
 Of special interest - just north of Lake Mary is a short trail link where the C2C leaves the Seminole Wekiva and turns east, connecting to the Cross Seminole Trail across a bike bridge over I-4.
 (Detailed map and photos below.)